cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-on-building-ai-systems-today.md

 - Why it works: High demand and tangible ROI for users.

 2. **Content Creation Tools**
-- Generative AI is a boon for creators.
+- GenAI is a boon for creators.
 Platforms that assist with scriptwriting, graphic design, or even video editing are gaining more and more traction.
 - Example: [Adobe’s Firefly](https://www.adobe.com/products/firefly.html) enhances creativity by automating repetitive tasks.
 - Why it works: It saves time, amplifies human creativity, and has clear market demand.